> Folk Music > Songs > The Recruiting Sergeant

 I wished the Sergeant a very good night and there and then departed O.

-Robin Hall and Jimmie McGregor sing The Recruiting Sergeant
+Robin Hall and Jimmie Macgregor sing The Recruiting Sergeant

 As I was walking down the street I was feeling light and larky O